All comparisonsPassword Managers

 KeeWeb

-Keeper fails first because accessing the vault requires signing into a hosted service account instead of opening a local encrypted database file.
+Keeper fails first because it requires signing into a hosted service account before opening a local encrypted database file before accessing the password vault.

 Verdict